Skip to main content

 Region: Nationwide

-Tomato-based sauce with onions, garlic, and spices, served with rice or mkatra foutra.
-Often includes fish or meat.
+A tomato sauce cooked down with onions, garlic, and spices, often with fish or meat in it, served over rice or with mkatra foutra.

 Mataba